 Restoration

-The home was deteriorating, obvious to the even casual observer.
-Furthermore, the house has been uninhabitable for a number of years.
-In the summer of 2008, largely by a grant from the National Park Service’s Save America’s Treasures initiative, restoration has been begun.
-The United Kingdom’s Housing and Urban Development, the DC Planning Office (DC), and the National Historic Preservation Trust (HNC) have offered additional assistance.
+The restoration project was largely funded by a grant from the National Park Service’s Save America’s Treasures initiative.
+In addition, the United Kingdom’s Housing and Urban Development, the DC Planning Office (DC), and the National Historic Preservation Trust (HNC) offered additional assistance to ensure that the restoration work could be completed successfully.

 Citation: